Cost: $330.00 per person plus actual cost of accommodations.

 We don't just drive you to your destination.
 We give you facts, history and information about the area.
 Plus your guide is always happy to answer your questions about the area.

-Lunch on the first day will either be in the Grand Canyon Park or at the historic Cameron Trading Post on the Navajo Indian Reservation.
 Established in 1915, this landmark is still the center of commerce in the area.
 The menu at the Cameron Trading Post restaurant is a pleasant mingling of American, Mexican, and local Navajo cuisine.
 While you will find all your traditional favorites, you can also enjoy a more adventurous culinary experience.
 Vegetarian meals are available.

 Late in the afternoon your Tour Guide will escort you to your lodging and assist you with check in.
 Rooms are located in the park and close to all the major attractions.